tejas100/Tejas_Belakavadi_Kemparaju_DM_midtermproject/README.md

 2. Install required packages: pip install pandas mlxtend

 ## Usage
-1. Run the main script: saindane_sushil_midtermproj.py
+1. Run the main script: TJ_Datamining.ipynb in jupyteer notebook or TJ_Datamining.py
 2. Follow the prompts to:
 - Select a store for analysis
 - Enter minimum support and confidence thresholds